sh1boot/sh1boot.github.io/drafts/ciscv.md

 different CISC instructions) it becomes easy to minimise the combinations which are worth making space for.
 Possibly (TBD) at the cost of decode complexity.

+Conversely, rules like `rsd-alu-pair` avoid relationships between slots and so encoding freedom of operation order wastes nearly one bit, and removing that freedom realises more opportunities for tuning.

+All this optimisation risks over-fitting and adding complexity to the decoder, so it must be done thoughtfully (Narrator: it has not been done thoughtfully).

 ### Immediate sizing